grebnafets/documenter/README.md

 How to use it:
 ==========

-  Take a look at docm.php
+  Take a look at docm.php for now.
+It is a demo file.

 Why I wrote the "documenter":
 ==========